oVirt/ovirt-site/source/feature/uiplugins.html.md

 *   Plugin code runs within the context of the corresponding `iframe` element, i.e. not in WebAdmin (top-level) context
 *   Plugin code should use [plugin API](#API_function_reference) to make UI extensions, i.e. avoid direct HTML DOM manipulation of WebAdmin UI
 *   Any markup placed within HTML `body` section will have no effect since the `iframe` element is hidden from WebAdmin view

+Notice the use of relative URL to load additional script in above snippet.
+According to [plugin descriptor](#Plugin_descriptor), the host page resides in `/ovirt-engine/webadmin/plugin/ExamplePlugin` URL context.
+From this context, we can refer to plugin resource files directly using relative paths.

 ### Why load plugins via iframe element?